 To a human, a crate looks very much like a cage.
 But to a puppy or dog, a crate can be a safe place, a haven, and a home base.
 With the right training, a crate-trained dog can be a happier, safer pup, and he’ll save his human counterpart a lot of worry.

-Crate training is recommended by vets and breeders, and while it’s not a cure-all or a magic pill to be used whenever an owner is frustrated with a dog (crate training should never be used as punishment), crate training assists with potty training, helps a new puppy or rescue dog feel more secure, and preps a dog for any necessary vet or kennel visits.
+Crate training is recommended by vets and trainers, and while it’s not a cure-all or a magic pill to be used whenever an owner is frustrated with a dog (crate training should never be used as punishment), crate training assists with potty training, helps a new puppy or rescue dog feel more secure, and preps a dog for any necessary vet or kennel visits.
 But many dog owners have questions about how to crate train a puppy, or wonder how long crate training takes.
 Read on for 10 things every new dog owner should know about crate training.

 How To Crate Train A Puppy In 10 Steps: